hanabi/hanabi.github.io/Reference.md

 ### The Elimination Play Clue

 * A clue that touches multiple cards only has one focus.
-As you probably know by now, if the chop card was not touched, then the focus is the left-most card.
+As you probably know, if the chop card was not touched, then the focus is the left-most card.
 * However, this rule does not apply if a clue singles out a playable card from *Elimination*.
 In this case, the card is only focused on the *Elimination* card, and any other cards touched are not necessarily playable right now.
 * For example, in a 3-player game:
   * Red 1 and blue 1 are played on the stacks.